Shazam2morrow/hacktips/Web/file-upload/file-upload.md

 ### Path traversal vulnerability

 Check for path traversal vulnerabilities by including traversal characters (`../`) in the uploaded file name.
 Verify if the application allows accessing files outside the intended directory.
+Web servers often use the `filename` field in `multipart/form-data` requests to determine the name and location where the file should be saved.

 ### Large file uploads

 Test if the application rejects overly large files to prevent denial of service attacks.
 Upload large files and observe the server’s response.

-### Correct content type header

-Verify that the application sets the `Content-Type` header according to the actual file extension, not the `Content-Type` specified during upload.
-Download previously uploaded files and check headers.

-### SVG file uploads

-Test if the application allows SVG file uploads with embedded scripts.
-Verify if the uploaded SVG is rendered in the browser, potentially leading to XSS vulnerabilities.

-This checklist provides a comprehensive guide to identifying and testing various file upload vulnerabilities in web applications.
-Each step is designed to uncover potential security risks associated with file uploads.

-## Some tips regarding file upload vulnerabilities

-### Check content type in the server's response

-The `Content-Type` response header may provide clues as to what kind of file the server thinks it has served.
-If this header hasn't been explicitly set by the application code, it normally contains the result of the file extension/MIME type mapping.

-### Thoroughly check form fields

-Web servers often use the `filename` field in `multipart/form-data` requests to determine the name and location where the file should be saved.

-### Check if the server accepts other HTTP verbs

-You can try sending `OPTIONS` requests to different endpoints to test for any that advertise support for the `PUT` method.

 ## How to prevent file upload vulnerabilities?